Riding the Trend or Protecting Profits | Okta Inc. (OKTA)

 OKTA’s Market Performance

-OKTA stocks went down by -0.60% for the week, with a monthly drop of -12.46% and a quarterly performance of -7.70%, while its annual performance rate touched -0.25%.
-The volatility ratio for the week stands at 3.31% while the volatility levels for the past 30 days are set at 3.15% for Okta Inc..
-The simple moving average for the period of the last 20 days is -6.55% for OKTA stocks with a simple moving average of -6.37% for the last 200 days.
+OKTA stocks went up by 3.22% for the week, with a monthly drop of -5.75% and a quarterly performance of -2.86%, while its annual performance rate touched -4.23%.
+The volatility ratio for the week stands at 2.97% while the volatility levels for the past 30 days are set at 3.06% for Okta Inc..
+The simple moving average for the period of the last 20 days is -3.03% for OKTA stocks with a simple moving average of -4.70% for the last 200 days.

 Analysts’ Opinion of OKTA